Ways To Say "Love"

 Eros love

 Eros was named after the Greek god of love and fertility.
 Eros love is often referred to as erotic love or sexual love.
 It may speak to strong primal love and sexual feelings of desire that rise without warning naturally.
-It often involves passion for another person.
+It often involves passion for another person and the sensation of falling in love quickly.
 Eros love is also often called an unharnessed expression of love.
 Some would say that it’s love out of control.

 To express yourself in terms of eros love, you might use the following phrases: